jsom1/jsom1.github.io/_walkthroughs/Cap.md

 ## 3. Privilege escalation
 {:style="color:DarkRed; font-size: 170%;"}

 Let's do a quick manual enumeration of the files on the server.
-Instead of FTP back in, we'll use the same credentials to SSH into the server.
+Instead of FTPing back in, we'll use the same credentials to SSH into the server.
 That would be great to have a proper shell instead of issuing commands through FTP:

 <div class="img_container">
 ![SSH]({{https://jsom1.github.io/}}/_images/htb_cap_ssh.png)
 </div>

 Great, it worked!
-We're now going to go through the different directories (I described the main Linux directories in the Delivery writeup), looking for any interesting file/program, weak permissions, misconfigurations, and so on.\\
+We're now going to go through the different directories (I described the main Linux directories in the *Delivery* writeup), looking for any interesting file/program, weak permissions, misconfigurations, and so on.\\
 Here are some basic enumeration commands we can try:

 ````